Question: What is the purpose of the air monitoring stations?

 Question: Will the CDF blow up or burn?
 What will happen to the facility in the event of a natural disaster?
 Is the facility going to be safe?

-Answer: The CDF will contain sediment and water, and the flashpoint (the temperature at which this material would spontaneously burst into flames) is greater than 200 degrees Farenheit.
-This means that esssentially the CDF will not spontaneously burn.
+Answer: The CDF will contain sediment and water, and the flash point (the temperature at which this material would spontaneously burst into flames) is greater than 200 degrees Fahrenheit.
+This means that essentially the CDF will not spontaneously burn.
 The facility includes a wastewater treatment plant and administration building, and these facilities are being designed to current building safety standards.
 The buildings will include sprinkler systems, alarms, and other modern safety features.
 The USACE is also coordinating with Lake county, Indiana emergency responders to ensure that they are fully aware of the facility and design, and that any emergency could be safely dealt with.
 This facility is being designed and constructed to meet or exceed all applicable Federal, State, and Local standards.

 Toxic Substances Control Act (TSCA)